pavan-kvsn1/retail_sim/docs/PROJECT_CONTEXT.md

 The model learns to answer: *"Given everything we know about a customer, what products will they buy in their next shopping trip?"*

-This is framed as a **Masked Event Modeling** task (similar to BERT):
+**Two Training Paradigms:**

+1. **Masked Event Modeling** (BERT-style) - for learning embeddings:
    - Take a shopping basket: [Milk, Bread, Eggs, Cheese, Apples]
    - Mask 15% of products: [Milk, [MASK], Eggs, Cheese, [MASK]]
-- Train the model to predict the masked products
+   - Predict the masked products in the SAME basket

+2. **Next-Basket Prediction** (Recommended for RL) - for simulation:
+   - Take full basket at time t: [Milk, Cheese, Bread]
+   - Predict ENTIRE basket at time t+1: [Yogurt, Eggs, Fruit, ...]
+   - This is what's needed for RL/simulation environments

 ### Dataset